PLNech/ParadiBot/docs/refact2.md

         async def cmd_add_slash(interaction: discord.Interaction, title: Optional[str] = None):
             """Slash command to add a movie, prompting with a modal."""
             # Send the modal.
 This is the immediate response to the interaction.
+            # Pass the bot instance to the modal so it can access shared resources like Algolia indices
             await interaction.response.send_modal(MovieAddModal(self, movie_title=title or ""))
             # The modal's on_submit handles the followup response.